Storytelling for Startups

 Getting people to invest in you, your dream and your idea is tough.
 The more money you want to raise, the harder it is.

-There are lots of Angel investors around in the early stages who will put up tens of thousands - but even they are picky.
+There are lots of Angel investors around in the early stages who will put up early, but even they are increasingly picky.

 You know that already - you've probably used up all of the easy ones plus all your family and friends "investors" already.
 Maybe that is why you're reading this!

-The investor pyramid starts getting much steeper between 4 million and 10 million and by the time you are at series C the number of investors has shrunk and their scrutiny has got exponentially tougher.
+The investor pyramid gets much steeper fast between 4 million and 10 million, and by the time you are at series C, the number of investors has shrunk, and their scrutiny has got exponentially tougher.
 Are you good enough?

-I've worked with some cool and focused investment banks in the past.
-The twin drivers of Fear and Greed underpinned much of our work - particularly when selling to Trade Buyers in industries with a small number of players because the barriers to entry are so high.
+I've worked with investment banks in the past, where addressing the twin drivers of Fear and Greed underpinned much of our work, particularly when selling to Trade Buyers in industries with a small number of players, because the barriers to entry are so high.
 But that is for established companies in finite markets.

-Investors also have so much choice; it's hard for them not to think "there might be something better tomorrow".
-Tinder for Investor's anyone?
+Investors have so many choices; it's hard for them not to think, "there might be something better tomorrow".
+Tinder swiping for Investors?
 Why invest today?
 There may be a better opportunity for them tomorrow.
 "Keep in touch."

 So imagine you've found a potential investor.
-You've done your due diligence on them (they appear to have money, they'll talk to you, and their reputation is ok) and you've worked on your team, and you've worked on, or are working on, your pitch deck.
+You've done your due diligence on them (they appear to have money, they'll talk to you, and their reputation is ok), you've worked on your team, and you've worked on, or are working on, your pitch deck.

-You might have even done proper investor research and found a potential investor interested in your sector.
+You might even have conducted thorough investor research and identified a potential investor interested in your sector.

-So they feign interest and string you along because your business MAY become better or you may become better or join or start something else.
+Some investors feign interest and string you along, hoping that you and your business may improve, or that you'll join or start something else.
 Or you may become more desperate and offer them a better deal.
-They even ask you up-front about your burn rate!
+They will ask you about your burn rate up front!

 A pitch deck is a part of your To-Do list.
 But how can you even start that process if you don't have your story straight?
-Knowing and telling your story is priority #1.
+Knowing and telling your story well is your #1 priority.

 Clarity of thought is essential for clarity of communication.